iyosayi-dexter/fitness/README.md

 # Fitness

 A landing page for a fitness/workout company, It's made with HTML, scss and typescript.
+Live app can be viewed at https://fitness-apx.web.app

 ## Scripts